-Expo Yeosu 2012 was dedicated to the theme "The Living Ocean and Coast: Diversity of Resources and Sustainable Activities" and it addressed the role of the ocean and coasts as a source of life and a regulator of the ecosystem.
+Expo 2012 Yeosu, recognised by the 144th session of the BIE General Assembly on 2 December 2008, was dedicated to the theme "The Living Ocean and Coast: Diversity of Resources and Sustainable Activities".
+It addressed the role of the ocean and coasts as a source of life and a regulator of the ecosystem.
 Together, ocean and coasts form a network that controls the global environment and whose singular influence on the health of the planet is a testimony to the common destiny of all people and nations around the world.
 But today, these two key ecosystem actors are increasingly in danger: continuous coastal developments, overexploitation of marine resources, and pollution have put enormous pressures on the fragile balance that governs their well-being.

 Against this backdrop, Expo Yeosu 2012 laid out a roadmap for development that could best respond to the needs of the 21st century.
 Today, sustainable development of the sea is not a choice but a necessity, as the survival of humanity is closely connected to the health of the ocean and coasts.